Marek Rosa: GoodAI

 In 2014 Marek founded GoodAI with a $10 million personal investment and in 2015 the company was announced publicly.
 Marek is the CEO and CTO of GoodAI and set the mission which is to “develop safe general artificial intelligence - as fast as possible - to help humanity and understand the universe.”

 In January 2017, Marek announced the creation of the AI Roadmap Institute, which aims to accelerate the creation of safe human-level artificial intelligence by encouraging, studying, mapping and comparing roadmaps towards this goal.
 In February 2017, he launched the General AI Challenge, pledging $5 million in prize money to tackle crucial research problems in human-level AI development.

 In August 2020, Marek announced the GoodAI Grants initiative to provide a $300,000 grant fund for artificial intelligence research.

 Oranžérie reconstruction

 Marek purchased the historical baroque chateau, the Oranžérie in 2018.
 He has reconstructed the building and it is now the headquarters of both GoodAI and Keen Software House.

+Panama Papers

+Marek has been mentioned in the Panama Papers.